Tom George

 Thomas George (born December 2, 1956) is an American physician and politician from the U.S. state of Michigan.
 As a Republican member of the Michigan State Senate, he represented Kalamazoo County as well as an eastern portion of Van Buren County.
 George is a physician and former medical director for Hospice of Greater Kalamazoo.
 He is currently the co-chairman of the Department of Anesthesiology at Western Michigan University's Homer Stryker School of Medicine.

 Education

-George studied biology at the University of Michigan College of Literature, Science and Arts.
-He was a recipient of the William J. Branstrom Freshman Prize and was a six-term James B. Angell Scholar.
+George studied biology at the University of Michigan College of Literature, Science, and the Arts.
+He was a recipient of the William J. Branstrom Freshman Prize and was a six-term James B. Angell scholar.
 He entered the University of Michigan Medical School at the end of his junior year.
-He completed a post graduate residency in anesthesiology at the University of Michigan.
-After his political career he returned to work as an anesthesiologist in Kalamazoo.
+He completed a postgraduate residency in anesthesiology at the University of Michigan.
+After his political career, he returned to work as an anesthesiologist in Kalamazoo.
 He was awarded his bachelor's degree from the University of Michigan in 2010.